Whatsapp

 **Public REST API (API-key auth)**

-* `POST /api/v1/whatsapp/notify` — Send a message.
+* `POST /api/v1/whatsapp/notify`: Send a message.
 The only public endpoint.

 **Session-Authed Admin (web UI only)**

-* `POST /whatsapp/config` — Update operational settings (broadcast toggle, rate limit, max message length)
+* `POST /whatsapp/config`: Update operational settings (broadcast toggle, rate limit, max message length)

-* `POST /whatsapp/pair` — Start pairing flow
+* `POST /whatsapp/pair`: Start pairing flow

-* `GET /whatsapp/pair/status` — Poll pair state (alternative to SocketIO)
+* `GET /whatsapp/pair/status`: Poll pair state (alternative to SocketIO)

-* `POST /whatsapp/unlink` — Wipe the encrypted session blob
+* `POST /whatsapp/unlink`: Wipe the encrypted session blob

-* `POST /whatsapp/bot/start` — Connect bot using stored session
+* `POST /whatsapp/bot/start`: Connect bot using stored session

-* `POST /whatsapp/bot/stop` — Disconnect (session retained)
+* `POST /whatsapp/bot/stop`: Disconnect (session retained)

-* `GET /whatsapp/bot/status` — Bot lifecycle state
+* `GET /whatsapp/bot/status`: Bot lifecycle state

-* `GET /whatsapp/users` — List linked recipients (multi-recipient mode)
+* `GET /whatsapp/users`: List linked recipients (multi-recipient mode)

-* `POST /whatsapp/user/<jid>/unlink` — Unlink a recipient
+* `POST /whatsapp/user/<jid>/unlink`: Unlink a recipient

-* `POST /whatsapp/broadcast` — Send to all linked users (filtered)
+* `POST /whatsapp/broadcast`: Send to all linked users (filtered)

-* `POST /whatsapp/send` — One-off send to any number
+* `POST /whatsapp/send`: One-off send to any number

-* `POST /whatsapp/test-message` — Send a test message to the operator
+* `POST /whatsapp/test-message`: Send a test message to the operator

-* `GET /whatsapp/stats` — Command usage statistics
+* `GET /whatsapp/stats`: Command usage statistics

-**SocketIO Events (server → frontend)**
+**SocketIO Events (server to frontend)**

-* `whatsapp_qr` — Fresh QR data URL each time wars rotates the code
+* `whatsapp_qr`: Fresh QR data URL each time wars rotates the code

-* `whatsapp_pair_code` — Pair-code alternative to QR
+* `whatsapp_pair_code`: Pair-code alternative to QR

-* `whatsapp_paired` — Pair completed successfully
+* `whatsapp_paired`: Pair completed successfully

-* `whatsapp_pair_status` — Full pair-state snapshot
+* `whatsapp_pair_status`: Full pair-state snapshot

-* `whatsapp_status` — Bot connection state changes
+* `whatsapp_status`: Bot connection state changes

 #### Error Handling

-* The bot never blocks order placement — alerts fail-soft.
+* The bot never blocks order placement: alerts fail-soft.
 If wars isn't ready or the worker queue times out, the send returns a failure report but the order itself is unaffected.

 * Failed sends are logged with the exception type and a redacted recipient identifier; raw paths and message bodies are never logged.

-* Slash-command handlers that raise an exception return a generic "An error occurred handling that command" reply to the operator and log the full traceback server-side.
+* Slash-command handlers that raise an exception return a generic "An error occurred handling that command." reply to the operator and log the full traceback server-side.

 #### Performance Considerations

-* **Connection pooling** — wars maintains a single persistent WebSocket to WhatsApp servers per process.
+* **Connection pooling**: wars maintains a single persistent WebSocket to WhatsApp servers per process.

-* **Alert pool** — Outbound notifications dispatch through a 5-worker `ThreadPoolExecutor` so a burst of order placements can fire alerts in parallel.
+* **Alert pool**: Outbound notifications dispatch through a 5-worker `ThreadPoolExecutor` so a burst of order placements can fire alerts in parallel.

-* **No polling** — wars uses WhatsApp's binary protocol over WebSocket.
+* **No polling**: wars uses WhatsApp's binary protocol over WebSocket.
 No HTTP polling, no rate-limit consumption on idle.

-* **Idempotent migrations** — Schema changes apply additively on every boot via `PRAGMA table_info`, so the upgrade procedure is just `git pull && uv sync && uv run app.py`.
+* **Idempotent migrations**: Schema changes apply additively on every boot via `PRAGMA table_info`, so the upgrade procedure is just `git pull && uv sync && uv run app.py`.

-#### WhatsApp Terms of Service — Practical Risk Note
+#### WhatsApp Terms of Service: Practical Risk Note

 OpenAlgo's WhatsApp integration uses `wars`, an unofficial WhatsApp client.
 Unofficial clients can get the linked device unlinked, or in rare cases the entire account banned, by Meta's automation.
 The dominant trigger is send volume and pattern, not the client itself:

-* **Medium risk** — Sending to dozens of distinct contacts who haven't messaged you first, frequent broadcasts, sending the same body to many recipients in a short window.
+* **Medium risk**: Sending to dozens of distinct contacts who haven't messaged you first, frequent broadcasts, sending the same body to many recipients in a short window.

-* **High risk (don't)** — Bulk marketing, cold outreach to scraped numbers, evading rate limits.
+* **High risk (don't)**: Bulk marketing, cold outreach to scraped numbers, evading rate limits.
 This is what triggers bans.
 Use the official WhatsApp Business / Cloud API for those use cases.

 The 5-recipient cap on `phones[]` broadcasts is a deliberate ToS-safety guardrail.
-Treat your paired session as sensitive — it contains the private keys for your linked device.
+Treat your paired session as sensitive: it contains the private keys for your linked device.

 #### Future Enhancements

-* [ ] Chart generation (intraday / daily / both) — matching the Telegram bot's `/chart` command
+* [ ] Chart generation (intraday / daily / both), matching the Telegram bot's `/chart` command

 * [ ] Per-recipient notification preferences (currently single-user)